Topics of plans for the section "Knowledge"

 b) judgment;

-4. The question of the place of sensual and rational knowledge in a person's life:
+4. The question of the place of sensory and rational knowledge in human life:

 a) empiricism;